codefresh-io/plugins/plugins/gke/README.md

-# Codefresh docker-service plugin
+# Codefresh GKE plugin

-Use Codefresh docker-service plugin to spin up GKE Kubernetes Cluster and then run any kubectl workload on it
+Use Codefresh GKE plugin to spin up GKE Kubernetes Cluster and then run any kubectl workload on it

 See https://github.com/codefresh-io/plugin-gke